 It was as unpredictable, momentary and sporadic as all the other things that could happen at any time in my house, and no match for her drive to rub on boys.
 But it seemed real when it appeared and I enjoyed receiving it whenever and for however long it occurred, even if it could turn on a dime.
 With four kids, a wringer washer nemesis and a hot tempered husband, my mom just didn’t seem to have much of that kind of energy left.

-She’d taken me to the carnival during the annual strawberry festival that June – strawberry farms surrounded Marysville then and it was a rite of passage for local teenagers to pick strawberries for spending money.
+She’d even taken me to the carnival during the annual strawberry festival that year – strawberry farms surrounded Marysville then and it was a rite of passage for local teenagers to pick strawberries for spending money.
 The festival had a parade and a strawberry queen, so it only made perfect sense that there’d be a carnival too.